<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Reports

-Procore’s project tracking features help you identify potential issues and their impact on schedule and budgets, to help you avoid unwanted surprises with better project visibility.
+Procore’s job tracking features help you identify potential issues and their impact on schedule and budgets, to help you avoid unwanted surprises with better task visibility.

 Procore is known for its reliability, wide range of top-range features, and reasonably understandable interface for newcomers to the technology.
 If you’re part of a larger corporation with a larger budget, and resources to manage the tool - then Procore could be a good fit for you.